jacobcoro/sandbox-flashcard-app-vue/README.md

 ### Typescript

-It uses typescript, although the usage is rather simple and should be easy for TS begginners to understand.
+It uses typescript, although the usage is rather simple and should be easy for TS beginners to understand.

 ### BEM